AlexisData/Indeed_Beautiful/README.md

 number_of_ratings, job_posting_date, job_description, candidate_link,
 salary.

-All this information are inserted into a dictionary (in preparation for import into the database - see Roadmap)
+All this information is inserted into a dictionary
+(in preparation for its importation into the database - see Roadmap)

 ## Tech Stack